Pillow Snob Reviews

 The construction is built around two primary materials working in tandem:

-The Cover The outer cover is constructed from a moisture-wicking mesh blend of polyester, nylon, and spandex — breathable, stretchy, and soft to the touch.
+The Cover The outer cover is constructed from a moisture-wicking mesh blend of polyester, nylon, and spandex… breathable, stretchy, and soft to the touch.
 It’s the one part of the pillow that is machine washable, though as noted, cold water only and air dry required.

 Final Thoughts

-The Purple Harmony Pillow is a genuinely exceptional product that was built for a specific sleeper and priced like it knows exactly what it is… the super expensive side only sleeper for people who don’t mind a grid feel.
+In my opinion, the Purple Harmony Pillow is a genuinely exceptional product that was built for a specific sleeper and priced like it knows exactly what it is… the super expensive side only sleeper for people who don’t mind a grid feel.
 Yeah, that’s niche.

 — The Pillow Snob